Sojne data chorchori / Bengali style drumstick (not chicken) with vegetables :

 Chorchori in Bengali cuisine is a style of stir fry dish which is cooked on high heat with addition of minimal or no water.
 Chorchori or charchari is extremely flexible dish and you can make this with any combinations of greens and vegetables.
 However, it does takes some time as the true flavour of the dish heightens only when it begins to absorb the char flavour.
 Chorchori with greens like pumpkin or bottle gourd and drumstick pods or beans are usually made with mustard powder base.

 Sajne data is a spring / summer produce, its flowers also commonly known as moringa flowers ( see here how to make moringa flower fritters / sajne phooler bora) are considered as a delicacy in Bengali cuisine.
 For sajne data chorchori, I rely on my homemade mustard paste, as nothing beats the unique flavour of the homemade mustard paste.
 This with sweet pumpkins, potatoes and brinjals makes a delicious and finger licking sajne data chorchori.

 This Bengali style simple drumstick chorchori is the must in our house during high summer days.
-We had this tree in our neighbourhood, and once summer is on full blow, this tree blooms with small white flowers that we used to make batter fried fritters or sometimes used them in shukto too.
+We had this tree in our neighbourhood, and once summer is on full blow, this tree blooms with small white flowers that we used to make batter fried fritters, a delicious and very old school type traditional dish called sojne phool posto is one of the highlights of the season.
+It tastes great in shukto too.
 The beans or the drumsticks are mostly sautéed with mustard paste and meant to be eaten with steamed rice.
 At times Ma also makes this light and healthy vegetable medley with just green chillies and panch phoron , a Bengali five spices.
 So present here is sajne data chorchori / drumsticks with vegetables in Bengali style.